- With seriously good Double Plus (A++) grades or close to them on both sides, we guarantee you’ve never heard McCartney’s Apple debut sound this good

-- Record Collector highlighted “Every Night”, “Junk,” and “Maybe I’m Amazed” as songs that “still sound absolutely effortless and demonstrate the man’s natural genius with a melody.”
+- Record Collector highlighted “Every Night,” “Junk,” and “Maybe I’m Amazed” as songs that “still sound absolutely effortless and demonstrate the man’s natural genius with a melody.”

-- A Top 100 pick and Paul McCartney’s One and Only Masterpiece – a Must Own when it sounds this good!
+- A Top 100 pick and Paul McCartney’s One and Only Masterpiece

-The best tracks here have the quality of LIVE MUSIC in a way that not one out of a hundred rock records do.
+The best tracks here have the quality of live music in a way that not one out of a hundred rock records do.
 The music jumps right out of the speakers and fills up the room.

 The album sounds like it’s recorded live in the studio, but of course that’s impossible, because Paul plays practically all the instruments himself!
 It just goes to show how good a multi-track studio recording can sound when done well.